Thanks for reading The Tyee today — we hope this article added to your day in some way.

-The reason you were able to read that whole article without hitting a paywall or being hit with a ton of different ads is because our publication is supported by thousands of readers who we call Tyee Builders.
+Our publication is supported by thousands of readers who we call Tyee Builders (And if that's you, thank you!).
 These amazing people chip in an amount that works for them on a monthly, annual or one-time basis so that we can pay our talented journalists and keep our articles freely accessible to everyone.

 Mitchell Anderson is a Vancouver-based journalist and frequent contributor to The Tyee.
 This article is one in a series on Norway's Petro-Wealth Prudence which is part of a larger project, "Canada's Transition to a Better Energy Future," produced by The Tyee in collaboration with Tides Canada Initiatives Society.